slcorp/RTView-Cumulocity/README.md

 By following the steps described below you will:

 * Create an account on RTView Cloud.
-* Import into RTView Cloud a few sample displays showing real-time and historical data coming from a few demo devices managed in Cumulocity.
+* Run a small Node.js connector program that enables access from RTView Cloud to your Cumulocity device and event data.

-If you have a Cumulocity account, you can use RTView Cloud to access your own device data with these additional steps:
+* Import into RTView Cloud a few sample displays showing real-time and historical data coming from your devices.

-* Run a small Node.js connector program that enables access from RTView Cloud to Cumulocity device and event data.
+* See how to creat your own dashboards showing your data in customized views.

-* View your device data in several sample displays and construct your own custom dashboards.
+For convenience, SL Corporation provides several demo devices that you can view in RTView Cloud.
+Instructions for connecting to these are presented at the end of this README.

 ## Create an RTView Cloud account
 An RTView Cloud account provides the tools for creating, viewing and publishing rich graphical displays connected to real-time data sources.